chesstrainer-package.Rd

 (or <8>

-selection based on the score at random where sequences with higher scores have a higher play probability (the default),
+the score where sequences with higher scores have a higher play probability (the default),

-selection based on the play frequency at random where sequences with lower play frequencies have a higher play probability,
+the play frequency where sequences with lower play frequencies have a higher play probability,

-selection based on the play frequency where the sequence with the lowest frequency is played next,
+the play frequency where the sequence with the lowest play frequency is played next,

-selection based on the date at random where sequences that have last been played longer ago have a higher play probability,
+the age where sequences that were last played longer ago have a higher play probability,

-selection based on the date where the oldest sequence is played next,
+the age where the sequence that was last played the longest ago is played next,

-The exponent value affects selection modes 1, 3, and 5.
-Setting the exponent value to a very large value makes mode 1 essentially the same as mode 2 (and similarly, mode 3 like mode 4 and mode 5 like mode 6).
-For modes 2, 4, and 6, if the highest score, lowest play frequency, or oldest date is the same for multiple sequences, the alphabetically first one is played next.
+The exponent value affects selection modes 1, 3, 5, and 7.
+Setting the exponent value to a large value makes mode 1 essentially the same as mode 2 (and similarly, mode 3 like mode 4, mode 5 like mode 6, and mode 7 like mode 8).
+For modes 2, 4, 6, and 8, if the highest score, lowest play frequency, highest age, or highest difficulty is the same for multiple sequences, the alphabetically first one is played next.
 For modes 5 and 6, sequences that have never been played before are given the highest priority.
 For all modes, sequences whose score was set to 0 are never played.

 With the <x>

-During timed mode, the bar on the right indicates whether the current playing time is above (in green) or below (in red) the amount of time you should have spent on the moves so far (i.e., if every move took exactly the amount of time allowed by the ‘time per move’ setting).
+When playing a sequence in this mode, the bar to the right of the board indicates whether the current playing time is above (in green) or below (in red) the amount of time you should have spent on the moves so far (i.e., if every move took exactly the amount of time allowed by the ‘time per move’ setting).

-The ‘time per move’ setting can be adjusted via the <F6>
+The ‘time per move’ value can be adjusted via the <F6>

 key.